LosFuzzys/losfuzzys.github.io/_posts/2018-09-20-csawctfquals-tour-of-x86.md

 after the flag is rendered, we then get a port on which we can observe the binary over VNC.

-The flag seems to be appended after our code, so I just wrote a script that hexdumps the bytes of our binary and everything after that in an infinite loop:
+The flag seems to be appended after our code, so I just wrote some asm that hexdumps the bytes of our binary and everything after that in an infinite loop:

 ```as